burtscher/Indigo3Suite/README.md

 To generate all codes for all models, run the generate script with no arguments:

-    `python3 ./generate_all_codes.py`
+    python3 ./generate_all_codes.py

 The script has 2 optional parameters for specifying a specific model and/or code.
+The model options are C, CPP, OMP, and ALL.
+The code options are BFS, CC, MIS, MST, PR, SSSP, TC, and ALL.
+Both parameters are case-insensitive and default to ALL.

 For example, this command will generate all of the OpenMP codes:

-    `python3 ./generate_all_codes.py omp`
+    python3 ./generate_all_codes.py omp

 While this command will generate the Connected Components codes for all models:

-    `python3 ./generate_all_codes.py all cc`
+    python3 ./generate_all_codes.py all cc

 The generated codes will be in the `generatedCodes` directory.
 You can also modify `configure.txt` under the `codeGen` directory to define the type of bugs you want to generate.

 ## Compiling codes

-To compile all codes for all models from the `generatedCodes` directory, run the compile script with only the gpu_computability parameter:
+To compile all codes for all models from the `generatedCodes` directory, run the compile script with only the gpu_compute_capability parameter:

-    `python3 ./compile_all_codes.py <gpu_computability>`
+    python3 ./compile_all_codes.py <gpu_compute_capability>

+The gpu_compute_capability parameter specifies the targeted NVIDIA GPU [compute capability](https://developer.nvidia.com/cuda-gpus) for CUDA codes.
+For example, to compile all CUDA codes for a Titan V, which has a compute capability of 7.0, use the following:

+    python3 ./compile_all_codes.py 70 cuda

 The compile script has the same optional parameters as the generate script.
-For example, this command will compile just the Breadth-First Search OpenMP codes:
+For example, this command will compile just the Breadth-First Search C++ codes:

-    `python3 ./generate_all_codes.py 0 omp bfs`

-The gpu_computability parameter specifies the targeted NVIDIA GPU compute capability for CUDA codes.
-For example, to compile all CUDA codes for a Titan V, which has a compute capability of 7.0, use the following:

-    `python3 ./generate_all_codes.py 70 cuda`
+    python3 ./compile_all_codes.py 0 cpp bfs

 The compiled executables will be in the `executables` directory.